Analysis of Multiple Long-Run Relations in Panel Data Models: Monte Carlo Evidence

 \begin{flushleft}

 Notes: For $r_{0}=1,$ (panel A) and $r_{0}=2$ (panel B) there are 8 VARMA(1,1) experiments differing in terms of the error distributions (Gaussian or chi-squared), fit (high or low), and speed of convergence towards long run (moderate or low).
-These experiments are reported in Tables MS4 to MS7 (for $r_{0}=1$), and Tables MS12 and MS15 (for $r_{0}=2$) in the online MC supplement.
-See Subsection \ref{DGPsubsection} for summary of the design, and Section \ref{Sup_MCd} in the online supplement for complete description.
-Lag order for the computation of Johansen's Trace statistics is set equal to the integer part of $T^{-1/3}$.
-All experiments are based on $ R=2,000$ MC replications.
+Lag order for the computation of Johansen's trace statistics is set equal to the integer part of $T^{-1/3}$.
+All experiments are based on $R=2,000$ MC replications.\ Results for individual Monte Carlo experiments are available from the authors upon request.
+A summary of the different MC designs is given in Subsection \ref {DGPsubsection}, with a detailed account of the data generating processes provided in Section \ref{Sup_MCd} of the supplement. \end{flushleft}